 Environmental policy

 The government launched the Free Education Quality Program in August 2018 and declared human capital development one of its main objectives.
-Construction of additional schools and recruitment and training of additional teachers was announced, school fees were scrapped, the purchase of learning materials subsidized, and public schools promised subsidies for furniture, basic amenities and the expansion of their infrastructure.
-The education system as a whole remains deficient, but before the COVID-19 pandemic, some positive trends materialized.
-According to UNESCO, the pre-primary education gross enrollment ratio was 19% in 2019, up from 14% the year before.
-School enrollment figures provided by UNESCO for primary education also show a positive trend (up to 144% in 2019 from 113% in 2018), but for secondary schools the total gross enrollment ratio was 41% in 2017, and no data is provided for subsequent years.
-Likewise, UNESSCO did not provide data for tertiary education, which points to the fact that only a very small, privileged minority of students attends university.
+Construction of additional schools, and recruitment and training of additional teachers were announced, school fees were scrapped, the purchase of learning materials subsidized, and public schools promised subsidies for school uniforms, feeding students, furniture, basic amenities and the overall expansion of their infrastructure.

 Education / R&D policy